jaffamonkey/behat-3-kickstart/README.md

 I added an example profile for IE8, as example.
 To run it:-

-* bin/behat -p saucelabs features/
+* bin/behat -p saucelabs_ie8 features/